Joystream/pioneer/docs/admin.md

 Will result in blacklisting `https://example.com/x.png` and `https://example.com/z.png`

-#### Additional option

-The request logic can also be overridden by adding a file at: `packages/ui/meta/imageSafetyApi.override.js`

 ## Help Pioneer users to report images

 Pioneer supports an image reporting user interface, which can be enable in two ways: